mindmotivate/multicloudclass/launch-template-tutorial-test.md

 ## Please be advised: <a name="example-templates-autoscaling-full-stack-template"></a>

-You must have a working AWS account first!
+You must have a working AWS account to proceed!
 Ensure you can log in without issue.\.
-For the purposes of this tutorial we will log into our AWS console as (Root) user.
-(As we become more advanced cloud engineers we will refrain from using the root user)
+For the purposes of this tutorial we will log into our AWS console as (Root) user. *(As we become more advanced cloud engineers we will refrain from using the root user)*
 \.

 For more info on the `Rootuser`\. please click the following link: [AWS::RootUser](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)\.